worldline-go/wkafka/README.md

 ### Producer

-Use consumer client or create without consumer settings.
+Use consumer client or create without consumer settings, `NewClient` also try to connect to brokers.

 ```go
 client, err := wkafka.NewClient(kafkaConfig)